5 Amazing Bible Stories of Redemption…

 These five great men of God all have disobeyed God’s laws.
 But then after further reading and study, we learned that they all repented and they were used mightily for God’s glory.

-Does that mean we should continue sinning since we can repent anyways afterwards?
-As Apostle Paul stated in Romans 6:1, certainly not!
+Does that mean we should continue sinning since we can repent afterwards and be forgiven?
+As Apostle Paul stated in Romans 6:1-2, certainly not!

 When we sin, God is gracious enough to forgive us but our disobedience has consequences.